Parks & Trails

 The Ministry of Transportation Ontario (MTO) has advised that the section of the Grand Valley Trail under the 403 bridge that passes under the Grand River will be closed while the 403 bridge is under construction.
 This closure will be in effect during the 2014 and 2015 construction season.

-- The dyke trail northwest of Lorne Bridge will be closed from November 5th to 19th
+The dyke trail northwest of Lorne Bridge is closed during construction until Spring 2015 due to uneven and slippery condtions.

 Thank you for your patience.